Chunangat Kunjikavamma

-Chunangat Kunjikavamma (1894–1974) was an Indian politician.
-In 1938 she was elected as the first female President (Sarwadhikari) of Kerala Pradesh Congress Committee and Sri E. M. S. Namboodiripad (who later became the first communist Chief Minister of Kerala State) was the Secretary.
+Chunangat Kunjikavamma (c.
+March 1894 – 21 August 1974) was an Indian politician.
+In 1938, she was elected as the first female President (Sarwadhikari) of Kerala Pradesh Congress Committee and Sri E. M. S. Namboodiripad (who later became the first communist Chief Minister of Kerala State) was the Secretary.

 Life

 Sreemathi Chunangat Kunjikavamma belonged to a prominent Nair family of Chunangad, of Ottapalam, Palakkad District.
 She served as the first woman President of the Kerala Pradesh Congress Committee during the late nineteen-thirties.
 She fought in the Indian independence movement against British Imperialism for a quarter century as a frontline regional leader of the Indian National Congress.

 Smt.
-Kunjikkavamma was born in March 1894 as the fifth child of Chunangat Ammunni Amma and Dharmoth Panikkar.
+Kunjikkavamma was born in March 1894 as the fifth child of Chunangat Ammunni Amma and Dharmoth Panicker.
 She passed 8th Standard from Chunangat U. P. School.
 In 1911 she married Mathilakath Vellithodiyil Madhava Menon, who was a progressive thinker and later became a follower of Mahatma Gandhi.
 She had a very happy married life and had a daughter and two sons.
 She was a voracious reader and came to understand much about the foreign subjugation of India through the writings of the great leaders of the national movement.
 She decided to forsake all the material comforts of her prominent family to plunge headlong into the struggle against the British Empire for the sake of freedom of her motherland.

 Kunjikkavamma donated liberally for the cause of the freedom movement.
 When once Mahatma Gandhi visited Kerala Smt.
 Kunjikkavamma told her son to garland Mahatma with a gold chain that he wore.
 On another occasion when Gandhiji gave a speech on national awakening, she donated more of her gold ornaments to the National Fund.
 Gandhiji immediately auctioned the chain to the Harijan Welfare Fund.
-She also started wearing Khadi from that day onwards following Gandhiji’s advice.
+She also started wearing Khadi from that day onwards following Gandhiji's advice.